 - Weakness and fatigue

-If you have underlying health conditions, a weakened immune system, or if you’re at risk of developing serious health complications, early medical care may help shorten the duration of the flu and prevent more serious health problems (like pneumonia and bronchitis).
+If you have underlying health conditions – or are at risk of developing serious health complications – early medical care may help shorten the duration of the flu and prevent more serious health problems like pneumonia and bronchitis.